 I was scheduled for a removal hearing, but I did not show up.
 I did not feel well that day, and was also a little bit nervous to go without a lawyer, so I decided to stay home.

 When you fail to appear for a hearing, the IJ must issue a removal order, as long as the government has proof that you were given written notice of the hearing.
 So, if the government did, in fact, mail you notice of the hearing, you will be ordered removed if you fail to show up.

-For example, you may be able file a Motion to Reopen your case if you never received the notice of your hearing or exceptional circumstances, such as a serious illness, prevented you from attending.
+For example, you may be able file a Motion to Reopen your case if you never received the notice of your hearing or exceptional circumstances, such as a serious illness or impairment that prevented you from attending.
 You can also ask ICE to delay removing you from the United States if you have a good reason to stay.
-For a more complete discussion on this, please see “I Was Ordered Removed in Absentia!
+For a more complete discussion on this, please see I Was Ordered Removed in Absentia!
 What Can I Do?